naomi789/learn-to-code/full-notes.md

  - It is made up of both "syntax (form) and semantics (meaning), which are usually defined by a formal language."
 [1](https://en.wikipedia.org/wiki/Programming_language)

 ## Where do programming languages come from?
+ - Academic institutions, industry, open source, etc.
+ - Why?
+Usually either for fun or to address problems or limitations that an exisiting language has
+   - Make syntax easier to read & write (reducing risk of errors)
+   - To improve performance (often for a particular platform
+   - To expirment with new ideas (and maybe provide a competitive advantage)

 ## Why are there updates and new versions of programming languages?
  - Fixing bugs and security vulnerabilities